maum-ai/phaseaug/README.md

 ## TODO
-- Errata in paper will be fixed.
-Section 2.5 in paper, transition band half-width 0.06-> 0.012
+- [ ] Errata in paper will be fixed.
+Section 2.5 in paper, transition band half-width 0.06-> 0.012.
-- Section 2.5, mention about multiplyinng rotation matrix to "the left side of F(x)" will be added.
+- [ ] Section 2.5, mention about multiplyinng rotation matrix to "the left side of F(x)" will be added. -> not sure, margin issues
-- We will uplade PhaseAug to [pypi](https://pypi.org).
+- [x] Upload PhaseAug to [pypi](https://pypi.org/project/phaseaug/).
+- [x] Upload [VITS](https://arxiv.org/abs/2106.06103)+PhaseAug sampels at demo page.
+- [x] Refactoring codes for packaging.

 ## Use PhaseAug
 - Install `alias-free-torch==0.0.6` and `phaseaug`